Best Browsers for Mac

 There is some truth to using software designed for macOS.
 Safari takes the first or second position in all three scenarios, whereas Firefox and Chrome have speed and privacy issues.

-If Safari is not your preference, some other alternative open-source web browsers you can try are Brave and Opera.
+If Safari is not your preference, some other alternative open-source web browsers you can try are Brave or Opera.